richardschoen/howtostuff/pythongitvieweribmi.md

 https://github.com/jonashaag/klaus

 # Security
 There is no user security on the web server component by default.
-However the sites are read-only.
+However the specified **repositories are read-only**.

 If you need some basic security you will possibly want to implement this with the Gunicorn web server and nginx.